 For years now I've kept a daily journal on paper even though I had the iPad.
 I hadn't found a way to efficiently keep the journal on any notes app, until I heard of interactive PDF files.
 With interactive PDF files you can navigate within the document by just tapping on the right spot.
 I then asked my graphic-designer sister to make an interactive digital journal that fit my journalling needs.
 A week later she came back to me with this awesome journal, which I'll make available to all PaperLike customers for free.

 Since I've kept a journal I've found many benefits ranging from being able to find out what happened when easier and sleeping better by writing down whatever is keeping me from a good night sleep.
 Once a year I do a journal-review, meaning I fly over all the year's pages and get an impression of what good or bad things happened often, so I could take action to do more or less of that.
 The extra advantages of keeping it digitally are availability and text-recognition.
-Before switching to journalling digitally, I often missed days simply because I didn't have access to my paper-journal due to travelling or early appointments.
+Before switching to journalling digitally, I often missed days simply because I didn't have access to my paper-journal due to traveling or early appointments.
 Now I can write it from anywhere on my iPad, iPhone or MacBook, because you can sync the notes app between devices.
-Also I love to find notes from the past when I look fr a word that I remember having used in a journal entry.
-It's amazing how these apps can recognise my handwriting!
+Also, I love to find notes from the past when I look for a word that I remember having used in a journal entry.
+It's amazing how these apps can recognize my handwriting!

 How to upload the Journal to Notability: